UoSMediaFrameworks/uos-media-hub-legacy/README.md

 ## Deployment

 Follow all of the development steps.
-However, depending on your hosting envirorment, it may make more sense to configure the environment variable through their UI.
+However, depending on your hosting environment, it may make more sense to configure the environment variable through their UI.

 ## API